Barandis/kessel/src/docs/parsers/andthenb.md

 Applies two parsers in order, returning their results in a tuple.

-If either parser fails, then the entire `bothB` parser also fails.
+If either parser fails, then the entire `andThenB` parser also fails.
 If input was consumed by either parser and one of them fails, backtracking will take the state back to where it was before `p1` was applied.

 #### Parameters